How To Measure For Cabinet Doors

 Height = opening + (overlay x 2)

-Measuring for Inset Doors
+How to Measure for Inset Cabinet Doors

 Inset doors sit inside the cabinet opening and flush with the cabinet or face frame.
 To make sure the doors open and close easily, there is a small gap, or tolerance, between the door and the cabinet.